Skip to main content

 Students may also undertake directed readings with our faculty, supplementing their coursework with intensive studies of a topic they choose.

-Our faculty are well equipped to support the following areas of research: film and philosophy; documentary and essay film; historiography; classical and contemporary film theory; nontheatrical film; genre studies; film aesthetics; film in relation to other arts and media; international film history; classical and post-classical American cinema.
+Our faculty are well equipped to support the following areas of research: classical and contemporary film theory; film and philosophy; intersectional studies of race and gender; documentary and essay film; historiography; nontheatrical film; genre studies; film aesthetics; film in relation to other arts and media; international film history; and more.

 Our core graduate faculty in Film Studies: